 A former spouse is designated as trustee for a minor beneficiary.
 When the named beneficiary is a minor, the proceeds are placed in the care of an adult trustee.
 In many cases, a policyholder may choose a child as beneficiary.
 This child’s other parent may be the insured’s ex-spouse.
 If the child becomes entitled to the proceeds before they reach the age of majority, the former spouse may be the child’s trustee until the child reaches adulthood.

-ERISA Life Insurance Beneficiary Designations Rules after Divorce
+ERISA Life Insurance Beneficiary Designation Rules, Spouse and Divorce

-ERISA strictly follows the beneficiary designations in the policy.
+Under ERISA the life insurance beneficiary designation is strictly observed.
 This means that if an ex-spouse is designated beneficiary under an ERISA-governed policy, the ex-spouse is considered the valid recipient of the death benefit (even if that would not have been the wishes of the insured.)
-Federal law strictly adheres to this rule to make it easier to consistently apply this federal law.

 Life Insurance and Community Property in Texas